barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas-2015.md

 ## Advice for Student Applications

 When we look at student applications, we look for students who love to dive deep into a problem, research it carefully, experiment with potential solutions, and then code, test, and document the best implementation.
-We like to see passionate, craftsmanship, and conscientiousness.
+We like to see passion, craftsmanship, and conscientiousness.

 To get your GSoC application noticed, take an afternoon or a weekend and write a small demo using Cesium, post it to GitHub, and then include a link in your GSoC application.
 Get up to speed by reading the Cesium [tutorials](http://cesiumjs.org/tutorials.html), then get inspired by the [code examples](http://cesiumjs.org/Cesium/Apps/Sandcastle/) and [demos](http://cesiumjs.org/demos.html).